-David Whitaker is counsel in the Washington, DC, office of BuckleySandler LLP.
-Mr. Whitaker advises financial services companies in transactional, legal and regulatory matters.
-Mr. Whitaker’s practice also focuses on assisting firms in their efforts to structure and implement platforms and processes that conform to the requirements of the Electronic Signatures in Global and National Commerce Act (ESIGN), the Uniform Electronic Transactions Act (UETA), other applicable state and federal laws, and various industry standards.
+David Whitaker serves as counsel for the Electronic Signature and Records Association (ESRA) and is a partner at BuckleySander LLC, a financial services law firm.
+Whitaker advises financial services companies in transactional, legal and regulatory matters and also focuses on assisting firms in their efforts to structure and implement platforms and processes that conform to the requirements of the Electronic Signatures in Global and National Commerce Act (ESIGN), the Uniform Electronic Transactions Act (UETA), other applicable state and federal laws, and various industry standards.

-Mr. Whitaker is a member of the American Law Institute.
-He was named a “2009 Mortgage Banking Technology All-Star” by Mortgage Banking Magazine, in recognition of his pivotal role in “transform[ing] e-mortgages from an idea into a product.”
-Mr. Whitaker is also a member of the American Bar Association's Business Law Section, and the Business Law Section's Committee on the Uniform Commercial Code ("UCC"), Committee on the Law of Commerce in Cyberspace, and UCC Subcommittee on Letters of Credit.
+Whitaker is a member of the American Law Institute and was named a “2009 Mortgage Banking Technology All-Star” by Mortgage Banking Magazine in recognition of his pivotal role in “transform[ing] e-mortgages from an idea into a product.”
+Whitaker is also a member of the American Bar Association's Business Law Section, and the Business Law Section's Committee on the Uniform Commercial Code ("UCC"), Committee on the Law of Commerce in Cyberspace, and UCC Subcommittee on Letters of Credit.
 He has co-chaired the Cyberspace Committee’s Task Force on Federated Identity Management.

-Mr. Whitaker holds a B.A. with High Honor in International Relations from James Madison College at Michigan State University, and a J.D. from the University of Illinois (cum laude).
+Mr. Whitaker holds a Bachelor of Arts degree with High Honor in International Relations from James Madison College at Michigan State University, and a J.D. from the University of Illinois (cum laude).
 He has also studied international business law and British constitutional law at Queen's College, Oxford University, England.